 We’ve already mentioned that it’s impossible to set up a digital wallet for children with most exchanges or brokerages.
 Fortunately, there is a new crypto gifting solution you may want to consider: EarlyBird Crypto.

 Similar to gifting stock or other financial securities into a child’s UGMA custodial account, EarlyBird Crypto will let you gift an asset (in this case crypto) to a child.
 That asset then becomes their legal property — but because they’re under the age of majority, you’re responsible for managing those crypto assets until the child comes of age.
 Currently, the full functionality of EarlyBird Crypto is still in development.
-However, you can claim Early Access and open your child’s wallet with a $25 sign-up bonus on us.

 Another way you can transfer crypto for kids before they reach the age of 18 is by purchasing crypto on their behalf and then storing it on a hardware cryptocurrency wallet.